Sonosus/Sonosus/README.md

 ## KiCad PCB files
+Warning!
+Use all files at your own risk!
+Many of these designs have not been tested and may cause damage to your synth or self.

+If you have any queries, please email me: sonosusoshwa {at} gmail {dot} com

 * [SlewLimiter](Https://github.com/sonosus/slewlimiter) A dual slew limiter module in Kosmo format.

 * [Audiometer](Https://Https://github.com/sonosus/audiometer) A VU style meter board with the Electric Druid Audiometer chip.